Shivamt99/DATS6450-Final-Project/README.md

 **Code Logic**

 Usually there’s a pattern in most of the data/text that most of the Acronyms are mentioned inside brackets “( )” preceded by its full form.
-So, the best approach was to form a regex to extract those words which are inside the brackets.
-So,we looked at the immediate tokenized sentences where the Acronyms are found.
+So, the best approach was to form a regex to extract those acronyms which are inside the brackets.
+So, we looked at the immediate tokenized sentences where the acronyms are found.

 Then we took single words of acronyms and broke it into a list of characters.
 Set its index to 0 and then formed a loop that will iterate through the indices of the tokens in the sentence tokens of our corpus.
 The logic is the compare the indexes of the tokenized Acronym list words with the tokenized corpus list words. “if(str.lower(sentence[i][0]) == str.lower(acronym[0])):” then we look further to the next Tokenized word in the sentence to compare it with the next character of the acronym word till “(index<length_acronym)”.
 We give two flags, True and false.